Culture of the Church of Jesus Christ of Latter-day Saints: Education

 Latter-day Saints believe that one of the most important aspects of life on Earth is the opportunity for individuals to learn and grow.
 They further believe that whatever learning they obtain in this life is retained in the next life.
 Accordingly, the church strongly emphasizes education and as part of the Church Educational System, subsidizes Brigham Young University (BYU) and its Jerusalem Center, BYU–Idaho, BYU–Hawaii, and Ensign College.

-All participating members ages twelve years and older attend Sunday School classes, which emphasize personal scripture studies and other forms of spiritual education and self-improvement.
+All participating members ages eleven years and older attend Sunday School classes, which emphasize personal scripture studies and other forms of spiritual education and self-improvement.

 Seminary is an established religious education program for secondary school students, which is often scheduled before or after school hours.
 In some areas with large LDS populations, provisions are made by the school to allow students to attend Seminary off-campus during the school day.
 Attendance at seminary is voluntary, although it is considered when a person applies to a church-owned university.
 CES administers the seminary program and an Institute of Religion program for tertiary education-age church members.

 The church sponsors a low-interest educational loan program known as the Perpetual Education Fund.
 This fund is designed to benefit young men and women from developing areas to receive student loans.
 Many of them have served a mission, returned to their home, and lack needed funds to improve their standard of living.
 As they finish their education and enter the work force, they pay back the funds, which are then loaned to other individuals.